biotinker/viam-homeassistant/README.md

 Currently this component will connect to a robot that has some number of motors configured, and will attempt to create a cover from each one.
 Continuously running motors (fans) and sensors are not yet supported.

+This is an unofficial integration and is not officially supported by Viam, Inc (but I try to keep it up to date)

 ## Installation

 ### From HACS